Chapter 14 Special Topics on Reporting Simulation Results

 The random variation for simID captures unexplained variation due to the interactions of the simulation factors.

-This makes sense: each datasets is unbalanced due to random assignment, and that estimation error is part of the dataset random effect.
+This makes sense: each datasets is unbalanced due to random assignment, and that estimation error, shared across all three estimators, is part of the dataset random effect.

 So far we have not included any simulation factors: we are pushing variation across simulation into the random effect terms.
 We can instead include the simulation factors as fixed effects, to see how they impact bias.